fredriccliver/CheeseBurger/README.md

 Start : 28 Jun, 2018

 ## Main point of Algorithm.
+- It is easy to learn algorithm while learning machine learning.
+- I want to provide the easiest way to try making Machine Learning Algorithm.
 - Need to develop the regression
 - Making prototype of classifier is done.
 - It deals all feature as categorical, not continuos.